krishnam-eng/howdoi-loadtest/locust/README.md

 If you’re familiar with the term “load generators”, Locust uses the term “swarm” instead.
 During a locust test, a swarm of locusts will attack (put a load on) the target, i.e. website.
 The behaviour of each Locust is configurable, and the swarming process can be observed from a web UI in real-time or you can sitback and read the generated report at the end of the day.

 ### What About JMeter?
 Yes, You are right!
 It won't be fair not to talk about JMeter while writing a blog about performance testing.
-JMeter is one of the most well-known and proven performance testing tools used by developers, and I am not trying to deny that or tell which one is better.
+JMeter is one of the most popular and proven performance testing tool, and I am not trying to deny that or tell which one is better.
 However, let me walk you through some key aspects that I would like you to consider while making a decision based on your use case at hand.

 <details>
  <summary> Click here to see the details...</summary>